Pre-Charge Investigation and Consultation Defense Attorneys

 One of the most significant and most prevalent misconceptions is that a person that hires a lawyer looks guilty.
 This belief could not be more untrue.
-From the perspective of the police, prosecutors, and judges, a person who hires a lawyer looks responsible, proactive, and, when appropriate, serious about his or her innocence.
-A successful lawyer’s job on a pre-charge basis is not to intimidate or antagonize law enforcement.
+From the perspective of the police, prosecutors, and judges, people who hire a lawyer look responsible, proactive, and serious about their innocence.
+A successful lawyer’s function on a pre-charge basis is not to intimidate or antagonize law enforcement.
 The most effective attorney will defuse any acrimony, smooth out the process, and provide information in a way that is most likely to help avoid or reduce charges.

 On the other hand, there are cases where the best approach is to fight right out of the gate.
 You cannot be charged based on how you “look.”
 The prosecutor can only charge you if there is evidence, and an experienced lawyer can persuade the police to see any evidence in the light most favorable to you.

 Steps Can Be Taken to Protect You